Previous Research Contributions to Modern Medical Science

 Award-Winning PLASTIC SURGERY RESEARCH Publications and Presentations

 Highlights from Dr Dufresne's Major Research Areas

-Much of Dr Dufresne’s research laid the groundwork for techniques or technologies that are considered part of standard practice today.
-Although Dr Dufresne’s previous research has traversed diverse areas of plastic surgery, much of his work has been concentrated in three areas, each of which he served as Principal Investigator, Co-Principal Investigator, or project lead.
+Much of Dr Dufresne’s bench and clinical research laid the groundwork for techniques or technologies that are considered part of standard practice today.
+Although Dr Dufresne’s previous plastic surgery research has traversed diverse areas, much of his work has been concentrated in three areas, each of which he served as Principal Investigator, Co-Principal Investigator, or project lead.
 These projects each resulted in several publications and conference exhibits and presentations.
 A representative selection of these publications is listed below.
-See the Bibliography for a full list of publications.

 Rigid fixation devices and the growing craniofacial skeleton